bretmullinix/ansible-molecule-for-beginners/t2-getting-started-with-aws/readme.md

              register: key_pair_details
            ```

-        1. The contents above create the Amazon EC2 public/private key pair.
+        1. The contents above creates the Amazon EC2 public/private key pair.
         We use the key pair to ssh into the Amazon EC2 instance.

         1. Add the following contents to the end of the **create.yml** file.